cheprasov/ts-react-global-state/README.md

     age: 37,
 };

-const GlobalState = createGlobalState('user', userScope); // return React.FunctionComponent
+const GlobalState = createGlobalScope('user', userScope); // return React.FunctionComponent

 // Then add once the GlobalState for render at any level you need